- Financial Aid

-Your loan funds will be disbursed to the college in two disbursements according to the disbursement schedule provided by Direct Loans in your loan disclosure statement.
+Your loan funds will be disbursed to the college in two disbursements (per semester) according to the disbursement schedule provided by Direct Loans in your loan disclosure statement.
 Funds will be posted into your college financial aid account so that you may charge your tuition, fees and books provided that you applied for a loan early enough to have the money in your account at the time these expenses are due.
 Loan funds will be disbursed to you on the date published on the Financial Aid Calendar.
 If you are only applying for Fall semester, Spring semester, or Summer semester, you will receive two disbursements during those semesters, not one.